SayadSindid/Download-file-grouper/README.md

 # DOWNLOAD FILE GROUPER

 **TODO:**
-- Implement the caching of the download folder directory in order to use it as a background script everytime the script is launched.
+~~- Implement the caching of the download folder directory in order to use it as a background script everytime the script is launched.~~
 ~~- Make the process a background script once the user has answered all the prompts.~~

 **Additional features:**